 Secrets that it detects to be formatted as one of those types.

-If your cluster is air gapped (it does not have access to the internet and therefore cannot connect to Ambassador Cloud), some additional configuration is required to acquire a license use selective intercepts.
+If your cluster is on an isolated network such that it cannot communicate with Ambassador Cloud, then some additional configuration is required to acquire a license key in order to use personal intercepts.